nisafatimaa/RoboFriend/README.md

-THis app helps you make decisions of daily life.For example: what to wear or what to do or what to eat.
+This app helps you make decisions in daily life.
+For example: what to wear or what to do or what to eat.